 - Get moving and head out for a walk – exercise is proven to cut cravings.

 There are many aids available to help you quit smoking; some of these include the nicotine patch, nicotine chewing gum and nasal/mouth sprays.
-Another way which is increasingly popular is e-cigarettes; however these aren’t recognised as a medically licenced quitting aid and are not available on prescription.
+Another way which is increasingly popular is e-cigarettes; however these are not available on prescription.

 Local help and support

 Quitting can be hard but you’re four times more likely to quit successfully with the free NHS specialist support available in Doncaster.

 - Telephone: 0800 612 0011 (free from landlines) or 0330 660 1166 (free from most mobiles)